 Additionally, a SpeedTree material file (.stmat) is saved next to the exported mesh that contains all the information about the materials coming from the SpeedTree Modeler.
 Different formats have different ways of specifying materials, and some do not have the options to fully recreate SpeedTree materials elsewhere.
 To combat this, importer scripts for Maya, Max, Houdini, etc. read the stmat file and use that information to recreate the materials as closely as possible.

-In formats that support it (FBX and C4D for wind, Alembic for wind and growth), you can include animation.
+In formats that support it (FBX for wind, Alembic for wind and growth), you can include animation.
 This animation is saved as a point cache file.
 Depending on your tree's complexity and length of animation, computing these caches may take a long time and create large files on disk.

 When exporting an animation, different cache formats have options that will appear in this section.